Cranken/JobMon/README.md

 ## Production Use

-After setting the values in the .env and config.json file docker-compose can be used for easy deployment of the stack.
+After setting the values in the .env and config.json files, docker-compose can be used for easy deployment of the stack.

 The .env file specifies the frontend database authentication keys as well as the ports the docker containers will run on.